lesgrieve/paste-indent/README.md

 Paste with Indent by anhnhoktvn
     Reformats
 ```
 paste-and-indent was the superior extension, so I decided to solve the small problem I had with it.
 The content I wish to paste often begins with one or more blank lines.
 The result with paste-and-indent was that nothing would be pasted.
-With paste_and_indent, content beginning with blank lines is pasted and content is left justified.
+With paste-indent, content beginning with blank lines is pasted and content is left justified.
 Huge thanks to partkyle for preparing this valuable extension.

 ## Features

-Provides a command palette item named paste_and_indent that will paste text following the indentation of the current line.
+Provides a command palette item named paste-indent that will paste text following the indentation of the current line.
 The pasted block is left justified within within the indentation.

 It is multi-select safe.